Fingerprinting LLMs via Prompt Injection: Experiments

 \subsection{Main Results}

 \myparatight{Our \method{} achieves both uniqueness and robustness goals} Table~\ref{tab:detection-results} reports the TPR and FPR of \method{} under both gray-box and black-box verification.
 The results demonstrate that \method{} reliably detects whether a suspect model is derived from its base across both post-training and quantization.
 In the gray-box setting, the TPR exceeds 90\% for all five base models, reaching up to 96.7\% on SmoLLM2-135M, while the FPR remains essentially zero.
 In the black-box setting, \method{} remains effective: the TPR stays above 81.2\% across all base models, while the FPR is consistently below 1.5\%.
 These results collectively demonstrate that \method{} attains (i) uniqueness--FPRs are at or near zero even against large pools of negative suspect models--and (ii) robustness--high TPRs persist under post-training and quantization.
+Consistent with these findings, the corresponding ROC-AUC values are also uniformly high across base models and settings, further confirming strong separability between positive and negative suspect models (Table~\ref{tab:auc}).

 \myparatight{Our \method{} outperforms baseline provenance detection methods} Table~\ref{tab:baseline} reports the TPR and FPR of \method{} and other baseline methods under black-box verification, for which these methods were originally designed.
 TRAP and LLMmap achieve moderate TPRs but suffer from high FPRs, exceeding 50\% in some cases.
 This is consistent with their design goals: TRAP relies on fixed-string outputs that are fragile under post-processing, while LLMmap depends on lexical or stylistic patterns that are not sufficiently discriminative across different base models.
 IPGuard, designed for conventional classifiers, fails entirely in this setting, while \method{}-CA also performs poorly.
 In contrast, \method{} achieves high TPR with zero FPR, showing that \method{} provides unique and robust fingerprint prompts.
+We observe the same trend on an additional base model, Mistral-7B-v0.3; the detailed comparison is provided in Table~\ref{tab:baseline-extra} in Appendix.